thechangelog/show-notes/brainscience/brain-science-1.md

 ### Designed to connect

 As humans, we are fundamentally designed to connect and be connected with others.
-When we don’t have a community wherein we can be our authentic selves, we’re apt to struggle more than we would without them.
+When we don’t have a community wherein we can be our authentic selves, we are apt to struggle more than we would without them.

 1. Is connection or touch with other humans required?
 2. Attachment is 100% learned - it is not genetically determined.
 That brings hope because we can modify our relationship as we, too, change.